 Our administrative and finance activities are fully functional out of our Miami, Florida location and our research laboratory in Bothell, Washington remains open for essential operations while meeting COVID-19 quarantine challenges.
 Our scientists are also able to continue working remotely and we remain committed to meeting our corporate and development milestones throughout the year.
-We have experienced delays in our supply chain and with service partners as a result of the COVID-19 pandemic.
+We have experienced delays in our supply chain and with service partners as a result of the COVID-19 pandemic, including recent raw material and test animal shortages affecting our research and development efforts.
 Also because of the unknown impact from the COVID-19 pandemic, it may have unanticipated material adverse effects on us in a number of ways including:

-- If our scientists and other personnel (or their family members) are infected with the virus, it may hamper our ability to engage in ongoing research activities; - Similarly, we rely on third parties who can be similarly impacted; - If these third parties are affected by COVID-19, they may focus on other activities which they may devote their limited time to other priorities rather than to our joint research; - We may experience a shortage of laboratory materials which would impact our research activities; - As a result of the continuing impact of the virus, we may fail to get access to third party laboratories which would impact our research activities; and - We may sustain problems due to the serious short-term and possible longer term serious economic disruptions as our economy faces unprecedented uncertainty.
+- If our scientists and other personnel (or their family members) are infected with the virus, it may hamper our ability to engage in ongoing research activities; - Similarly, we rely on third parties who can be similarly impacted; - If these third parties are affected by COVID-19, they may focus on other activities which they may devote their limited time to other priorities rather than to our joint research: - We have experienced and may experience in the future shortages of laboratory materials and other resources which impact our research activities; - As a result of the continuing impact of the virus, we may fail to get access to third party laboratories which would impact our research activities; and - We may sustain problems due to the serious short-term and possible longer term serious economic disruptions as our economy faces unprecedented uncertainty.